Volatile Markets: 7 Strategies That Can Make Killings

 1929 and 2008 were fundamentally brought on by debt crises.
 Discerning sophisticated investors could have done the calculations to understand that there was a lot of debt coming due that would not be paid back.
 They could have adjusted their positions accordingly to benefit from a market that would likely be more cloudy than sunny.

-On the other hand, with pandemics and natural disasters – events like droughts and floods have wreaked havoc on local economies and civilizations throughout history – they are the types of events that give little to no forewarning.
+On the other hand, with natural disasters – events like droughts and floods have wreaked havoc on local economies and civilizations throughout history – they are the types of events that give little to no forewarning.
 They are easy to catch you out of position.

 If things get very bad, then traditional safe haven assets, like US Treasuries and gold, won’t provide much of an offset against declining equities and will lose value themselves (as they did).